winf-hsos/webengineering/week09/lesson_01_allow_only_signed_in_users/README.md

 1. You can write your rules directly in the Firebase console
 2. You can define your rules in your `database.rules.json` file in your workspace.
 Anytime you deploy with `firebase deploy`, the content of your rules file is deployed to Firebase.

-So whenever you define rules directly in the Firebase console, make sure you update your `database.rules.json` file accordingly.
-Otherwise your rules will be overwritten with the next deployment of your code.
+Whenever you define rules directly in the Firebase console, make sure to update your `database.rules.json` file accordingly.
+Otherwise, your rules will be overwritten with the next deployment of your code.

 A good process ist to test new rules directly in the Firebase console.
-The simulator cann help you to test your new rules.
-When the rules works as expected, update your `database.rules.json` file to contain the new rule.
+The simulator helps you test your new rules.
+When the rules work as expected, update your `database.rules.json` file to reflect the new rule.
+If you don't update your file, then the rule will be overwritten with the next deployment.

 ![The Firebase Rules Simulator](/media/firebase-rules-simulator.gif)